Kennesaw State University Hospitality Administration Student Selected

-ATLANTA, July 23, 2019 – Hospitality Upgrade Publisher and President Rich Siegel today announced the next recipient of the John Cahill student seat will be Smit Patel, a graduate student of the Boston University School of Hospitality Administration program.
-The upcoming CIO Summit will be held Sept.
-4-6, 2019, in Boston.
+ATLANTA, GA – August 10, 2021 – Hospitality Upgrade Publisher and President Rich Siegel today announced the next recipient of the John Cahill student seat will be Alana Agcaoili, an undergraduate student of the Kennesaw State University School of Hospitality Administration.
+In its 19th year, the upcoming CIO Summit will be held Sept.
+8-10, 2021, in Atlanta.

 The John Cahill Honorary Seat is awarded to one distinguished student from a selected university or four-year college with a hotel program.
 This student is recommended by his or her professors as an individual with great potential in the hotel technology industry.